kachick/ruby-ulid/README.md

 ### Install

-Tested only in the last 2 Rubies.
-So you need Ruby 3.3 or higher.
+Tested only in the last 2 stable versions of MRI([ruby/ruby](https://github.com/ruby/ruby)).
+So you need Ruby 3.3 or 3.4.

 Add this line to your `Gemfile`.